Active Travel around Chelmsford

 Plan your commute into work or a fun family ride using the Cycling UK journey planner.

-Bike maintenance is essential to ensure your bike runs better for longer.
-Get into a habit of conducting regular checks of your bike by following the Sustrans 11 step ‘M’ check.
-It’s easy to follow and doesn’t take long to complete.
-See also Big Bike Revival under National Initiatives above.
+Bike maintenance us essential to ensure your bike runs better for longer.
+Get into the habit of checking your bike regularly by following the Sustrains 11 step M check.
+It's easy to follow and doesn't take long to complete.

 You can also join like minded people and make new friends within the cycling community by joining one of these local cycling clubs: